jpstrommen95/qa_wolf_take_home/justin-log.md

 ## Todo

+- refactor test

+## To Done

 - complete question 1.2
+  - exactly the first 100 articles are NOT sorted
 - for reference, see how AI would solve this problem

-## To Done

 - verify `node index.js` runs at least something
   - initial behavior seems to be opening up the specified hacker news
   - in my default incognito browser